 - This course provides graduate students as well as researchers alike with a solid foundation in qualitative data analysis

-- The course can be taken alone or in conjunction with the advanced course Qualitative Data Analysis II taught on 8-12 July 2019.
+- The course can be taken alone or in conjunction with the advanced course Qualitative Data Analysis II that I will teach on 10-14 July 2023.

 Are you planning to conduct interviews or focus groups for your data collection, or perhaps collect policy papers or social media data from blogs, Facebook or Twitter?
-If you do any of the above, you will soon or later have to confront and analyse your compiled data.
+After you complete the data collection, you will soon or later have to confront and analyse the mass of data you gathered.
 But will you know how?
-This course provides researchers with a strategic understanding of, and applied skills in, planning, conducting and reporting qualitative data analysis.
-It addresses central issues often omitted in mainstream qualitative textbooks, such as: What criteria to use in choosing a method of qualitative analysis?
+This course provides qualitative researchers with a strategic understanding of, and applied skills in, planning, conducting and reporting qualitative data analysis.
+It addresses central issues often omitted in mainstream qualitative textbooks, such as: What criteria to use in choosing a method of qualitative data analysis?
 How central is the research question in that choice?
 What to do after the data are coded?
 How to seek patterns and relationships when working inductively or deductively?
-The course, which uses NVivo 12, explored these topics and more and puts them into practice in hands-on sessions.
-Participants are encouraged to use NVivo or another qualitative software of their choice provided they are adept in its use.
+The course, which uses NVivo, teaches these topics and more and puts them into practice during hands-on sessions.

-This course is offered at the University of Singapore, Singapore, as part of the IPSA-NUS Summer School 2019.
+The onsite course is taught at the University of Singapore as part of the IPSA-NUS Summer School 2023.

 See the IPSA-NUS website.

-This course precedes the advanced course Qualitative Data Analysis II which will be taught on 8-12 July 2019.
+This course precedes the advanced course Qualitative Data Analysis II which I will teach on 10-14 July 2023.
 For further information, see the IPSA-NUS website.

 This course was taught at

 As a freelance methodologist, I train social scientists and humanitarian practitioners in qualitative analysis, decolonising research and participatory methodologies.
 I coach research teams, teach doctoral-level courses in method schools and I consult for humanitarian aid agencies worldwide.